Mediterranean Squadron (United States): First Barbary War

-The Barbary pirates' seizure of American merchant ships went back to just after the victory over Great Britain in 1783.
+The Barbary pirates' seizure of US merchant ships began after American Revolutionary War ended in 1783.
 When the Dey of Algiers demanded tribute, the Americans refused and thus began a long series of conflict between the Barbary states and the United States lasting from the 1780s to 1815.
 The Mediterranean Squadron was created for the protection of American merchant ships sailing in Mediterranean waters.

 The first squadron sent was under the command of Commodore Richard Dale.
 His command included the frigates USS Boston, USS Essex, USS Philadelphia and USS President as well as the sloop-of-war USS George Washington and the schooner USS Enterprise.
 During the squadron's deployment from 1801 to 1802, it operated by convoying merchant ships.
 Commodore Dale did not have orders to capture enemy vessels and could only respond to the North African's attacks if fired upon first or if coming to the aid of a merchant ship.
 On August 1, 1801, the twelve gun schooner USS Enterprise under the command of Lieutenant Andrew Sterett encountered the fourteen gun Tripolitan polacca named Tripoli.
 USS Enterprise captured Tripoli after a long and bloody fight but because the squadron could not legally make a prize of the ship, it was stripped of its fighting capabilities and released.